shraddhapai/shiny-data-browseR/docs/add_dataset.rst

 .. _add-data-exampledir:

 This is what a simple project directory structure should look like when you are done.
 The example below assumes that all datasets and associated config files are located at ``<dataRoot>``.
-Coloured arrows show how the master config file references the phenotype table and group order table
+Coloured arrows show how the master config file references the phenotype table and group order table.

 .. figure:: images/dataset_anatomy.png
 	:width:	900px